altruios/namshubettulpa/public/namshubettuple/confrontation.md

 ~It healed rapidly, but she was immediately hungry, worse... starving~ ~She was breathing rapidly~
-~She had not accounted for the energy use of healing, there's a reason people stay in bed for it~ ~She felt her skin as it it were fire~
+~She had not accounted for the energy use of healing, there's a reason people stay in bed for it~ ~She felt her skin as if it were fire~
 ~Everything that could easily burn away for fuel was done so, at such a rapid pace martha started coughing up large bits of a dark grey matter~
 *She stopped heaving and lay still for a while*
 ~Much thinner than what she had been, but now with a healed bone~